Mike Brown (rugby union)

-During his career, he has won 3 Six Nations Championship titles with England and two Premiership Rugby titles with Harlequins.
+During his career, he has won 3 Six Nations Championship titles with England and two Premiership titles with Harlequins.

 Early life

-Born in Southampton, he was educated at Wyvern College, until aged 15 when he moved to Peter Symonds College.
+Born in Southampton, Brown was educated at Wyvern College, until aged 15 when he moved to Peter Symonds College.
 Having mainly played football and little rugby, he initially wanted to play fly half.
 Under the coaching of Mike Marchant, he changed position to fullback.
 This brought him to the attention of Salisbury RFC, where he moved to age 18, before a short stint at Melksham RFC.

 Brown played with Melksham for one season, where his dad was a coach.
 He has cited his time at Melksham as one of his most enjoyable seasons playing rugby and as having contributed significantly to his maturing as a player.
 He gives significant praise to one individual mentor, Bobby Walsh, whom he credits for setting his standards on nutrition and conditioning.